SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 :bulb: **What is a Time-based One-Time Password (TOTP)?**

-A Time-based One-Time Password (TOTP) is a numerical code which is generated with a standard algorithm that uses the current time and a key as input.
+A Time-based One-Time Password (TOTP) is a numerical code, which is generated with a standard algorithm that uses the current time and a key as input.
 It is user friendly and available offline in a generator application of the user’s choice, usually on a mobile device.
-It appears as six-digit numbers that are updated every 30 seconds.
+A TOTP is a six-digit number that is updated every 30 seconds.

 # Relevant Security Recommendations